DeDora Capital Inc. Sells 132 Shares of Abbott Laboratories (NYSE:ABT)

-DeDora Capital Inc. decreased its stake in Abbott Laboratories (NYSE:ABT – Get Rating) by 1.0% in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+DeDora Capital Inc. lowered its holdings in shares of Abbott Laboratories (NYSE:ABT – Get Rating) by 1.0% in the 4th quarter, according to its most recent disclosure with the SEC.
 The fund owned 13,513 shares of the healthcare product maker’s stock after selling 132 shares during the period.
-DeDora Capital Inc.’s holdings in Abbott Laboratories were worth $1,484,000 at the end of the most recent quarter.
+DeDora Capital Inc.’s holdings in Abbott Laboratories were worth $1,484,000 as of its most recent SEC filing.

-Several research firms have recently issued reports on ABT.
-Mizuho raised their price target on shares of Abbott Laboratories from $105.00 to $110.00 and gave the company a “neutral” rating in a research note on Tuesday, January 24th.
-Barclays increased their price objective on shares of Abbott Laboratories from $122.00 to $125.00 and gave the stock an “overweight” rating in a research report on Friday, January 27th.
-Citigroup increased their price objective on shares of Abbott Laboratories from $114.00 to $125.00 and gave the stock a “buy” rating in a research report on Monday, December 12th.
-Raymond James increased their price objective on shares of Abbott Laboratories from $109.00 to $123.00 and gave the stock an “outperform” rating in a research report on Thursday, January 26th.
-Finally, Stifel Nicolaus increased their price objective on shares of Abbott Laboratories from $110.00 to $125.00 and gave the stock a “buy” rating in a research report on Thursday, January 26th.
-One analyst has rated the stock with a sell rating, three have given a hold rating and eleven have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and a consensus target price of $124.67.
+Several equities analysts have recently weighed in on the stock.
+Sanford C. Bernstein increased their price objective on shares of Abbott Laboratories from $125.00 to $132.00 and gave the stock an “outperform” rating in a research note on Thursday, January 26th.
+Stifel Nicolaus increased their price objective on shares of Abbott Laboratories from $110.00 to $125.00 and gave the stock a “buy” rating in a research note on Thursday, January 26th.
+Citigroup increased their price objective on shares of Abbott Laboratories from $114.00 to $125.00 and gave the stock a “buy” rating in a research note on Monday, December 12th.
+Barclays increased their price objective on shares of Abbott Laboratories from $122.00 to $125.00 and gave the stock an “overweight” rating in a research note on Friday, January 27th.
+Finally, Raymond James increased their price objective on shares of Abbott Laboratories from $109.00 to $123.00 and gave the stock an “outperform” rating in a research note on Thursday, January 26th.
+One analyst has rated the stock with a sell rating, three have issued a hold rating and eleven have assigned a buy rating to the stock.
+Based on data from MarketBeat, Abbott Laboratories presently has a consensus rating of “Moderate Buy” and a consensus price target of $124.67.

-Abbott Laboratories (NYSE:ABT – Get Rating) last released its quarterly earnings data on Wednesday, January 25th.
-The healthcare product maker reported $1.03 earnings per share for the quarter, beating analysts’ consensus estimates of $0.90 by $0.13.
+Abbott Laboratories (NYSE:ABT – Get Rating) last announced its quarterly earnings data on Wednesday, January 25th.
+The healthcare product maker reported $1.03 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.90 by $0.13.
 Abbott Laboratories had a net margin of 15.88% and a return on equity of 26.09%.
-The firm had revenue of $10.09 billion for the quarter, compared to analyst estimates of $9.69 billion.
-During the same period last year, the firm earned $1.32 earnings per share.
-The business’s quarterly revenue was down 12.0% compared to the same quarter last year.
-On average, equities research analysts predict that Abbott Laboratories will post 4.38 earnings per share for the current fiscal year.
+The business had revenue of $10.09 billion during the quarter, compared to analyst estimates of $9.69 billion.
+During the same period last year, the firm posted $1.32 EPS.
+The company’s revenue was down 12.0% on a year-over-year basis.
+On average, equities analysts expect that Abbott Laboratories will post 4.38 earnings per share for the current fiscal year.

 Abbott Laboratories Announces Dividend

-The company also recently declared a quarterly dividend, which will be paid on Monday, May 15th.
-Investors of record on Friday, April 14th will be given a dividend of $0.51 per share.
-This represents a $2.04 dividend on an annualized basis and a dividend yield of 2.08%.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, May 15th.
+Shareholders of record on Friday, April 14th will be issued a dividend of $0.51 per share.
+This represents a $2.04 dividend on an annualized basis and a yield of 2.08%.
 The ex-dividend date of this dividend is Thursday, April 13th.
-Abbott Laboratories’s payout ratio is currently 52.17%.
+Abbott Laboratories’s dividend payout ratio (DPR) is currently 52.17%.

 Abbott Laboratories engages in the discovery, development, manufacture, and sale of a broad and diversified line of health care products.
 It operates through the following business segments: Established Pharmaceutical Products, Diagnostic Products, Nutritional Products, and Medical Devices.
 The Established Pharmaceutical Products segment refers to the international sales of a line of branded generic pharmaceutical products.